 “No Need To Worry”, 1 Aug.
 2018

 Now, since 1.h4! forces a win against 1…Ke7 too, why not make this more “sensible” black move the main defence of the puzzle?
-The reason is that this black move fails to employ Small-Target strategy.
-Tactics puzzles are generally “mined” from actual master games, and the selection of suitable positions depends on engine evaluations and the detection of unique solutions.
+The reason is that this black move (besides being less didactic) fails to employ Small-Target strategy.
+Tactics puzzles are generally extracted from actual games, and the selection of suitable positions depends on engine evaluations and the detection of unique solutions.
 On the evaluation of moves, I’m not sure what exact figures are used by Chess.com, but a move scoring around 3 points or more is normally viewed as winning.
 Let’s check how the Stockfish on Chess.com evaluates the alternative 1…Ke7.

 We see that besides the natural 2.Qxg7+, at least two other white moves also win against 1…Ke7.
-Thus if this black move had been used as the puzzle defence, any white move chosen as the correct response would not be unique.
-That is to say, the puzzle would actually become unsound.
+Thus if this black move had been used as the puzzle defence, any white move chosen as the correct response (e.g. 2.Qxg7+) would not be unique, and solvers who pick an alternative win (e.g. 2.f6+) would be unfairly penalised.
+In other words, the puzzle would actually become unsound.
 By contrast, Stockfish confirms that after 1…Rxh7, 2.Bg5 is the sole winning move, i.e. the black capture entails Small-Target strategy.